Simple Backup Service (SBS)

 Full vs. Incremental Backups

 As mentioned above, all data is transferred to Objected Storage when the backup agent gets installed on the server.
-Incremental backups occur according to the frequency defined in the backup policy and cover the added, changed, or deleted files and folders specifically.
+Incremental backups occur according to the schedule defined in the backup policy and cover the added, changed, or deleted files and folders specifically.
 This model has the same level of customer data protection as a constant full backup.
 It offers the benefits of reduced backup speed, minimized data transfer cost, and minimized storage cost.
 The bottom line is a fast, reliable, and affordable backup solution.
-In addition, there are also tactics you can use to help reduce restore costs as well.

 Active/Inactive Policy vs. Active/Inactive Server